w3f/Grants-Program/applications/MeProtocol.md

 ### Overview

 **What is the Me Protocol?**
- It is a blockchain protocol that will power the first decentralized multi-vendor loyalty ecosystem for brands competing in the Web3 space.
+ The Me Protocol is a purpose-built exchange infrastructure for blockchain-based rewards.
+It provides the fundamental technology for the creation of a frictionless, limitless, and decentralised rewards ecosystem for all companies, large or small, to participate.

 **Background:**